cronokirby/ripple/docs/Message-Format.md

 | Type      | 1      | 0x05 for ConfirmPredecessor |

 ## NewMessage
-Once again we prefix the message string with its length

 | Field      | Length | Description           |
 | ---------- | ------ | --------------------- |
 | Type       | 1      | 0x06 for NewMessage   |